Toloka/docs/en/template-builder/templates/content-moderation.md

   {% endcut %}

-- [view.alert](../reference/view.alert.md): The color block to highlight important information to enhance Toloker's experience.
+- [view.alert](../reference/view.alert.md): Highlights important information to enhance Toloker's experience.
 In this example, the text content is highlighted with a blue border.

   {% cut "Show code" %}